MykMal/mykmal-personal_website/content/home/quote.md

 +++

-### "It is impossible to be a mathematician without being a poet in soul."
+### "I can't understand why people are frightened of new ideas.
+I'm frightened of the old ones."
-### --- Sofia Kovalevskaya
+### --- John Cage